February Family Newsletter

 Summer Rising MySchools Application

-The application will open on March 4, and close March 28, 2025.
-As in 2024, families can apply for Summer Rising online using MySchools, our online directory and application system.
+The application will open on in March most likely.
+As in 2025, families can apply for Summer Rising online using MySchools, our online directory and application system.

 Uniforms.
 We are a uniform school.
 Please ensure that your child wears uniforms Mondays through Thursdays.
 Beginning in January, there was a major focus on students wearing their uniform.
 Please reach out to Ms. Tomblin, our Parent Coordinator, to get uniforms if you are in need.
 Please know that failure to wear uniform is a violation in the NYC Discipline Code Book.
 More information is found below.

 Attendance.
 It is very important that your child attends school on a daily.
 Attendance is connected to promotion as not being present causes learning loss.
 If your child has a doctor's appointment in the morning, they may still come to school after the appointment.
 They will be marked late, but they will not lose out on the whole day's instruction and be considered present.
-We just hosted our second AttenDANCE Party.
-This party recognizes and celebrates our students who have perfect attendance.
-Families are welcomed to come with their children.
-For the month of January, students got to enjoy popcorn and a movie.

 Please be sure to know that the building opens at 7:30 am each weekday morning, and so whether they want breakfast or not, it is greatly advisable that students come inside rather than waiting in the schoolyard in frigid and/or inclement.